Creating natural dyes creates beautiful colours and reconnects you to the Earth.

 If none of the above ingredients are local to you, all hope is not lost!
 I compiled a list of where to buy natural dye supplies around the world that will hopefully be helpful.

-Your list of everything you need to make natural pink dye for clothes:
+Your list of everything you need to start dyeing with avocado:

 You will need: